CarlSargunar/Umbraco-Docker-Workshop/readme.md

     - Changes in the MDF/LDF file will show as repo changes - add a note about that
  - Create a path somehow (maybe a .env file) and use that in the docker-compose file to set the volume path
     - Add a note about the volume path being different on Windows and Linux
+ - Is there a way to tell if your host machine is windows, mac or linux?